meedan/meedan.com/README.md

   * `make setup`

-Theoretically, that's it.
+Theoretically, that’s it.
 The makefile installs bundler, bower, and npm then does bundle install and bower install.
 After everything installs, you can hopefully run `npm start`.

 ## Local development of meedan.com